 Section.10.1 E. Reference to A, B, C, D above – All delegates and representatives must have at least 75% or greater participation for the prior year’s required meetings.
 All lodging bills must be turned over to the Aerie Secretary for reimbursement.

-Section 10.1 F. DISTRICT MEETINGS, OFFICER OR COMMITTEE MEETINGS, CONFERENCES OR SCHOOLS, shall be at the members own expense unless otherwise approved by the membership at a regular Aerie meeting.
+Section 10.1 F. DISTRICT MEETINGS, OFFICER OR COMMITTEE MEETINGS, CONFERENCES OR SCHOOLS shall be at the members own expense unless otherwise approved by the membership at a regular Aerie meeting.

 MISCELLANEOUS